-We obtained positive results as the watermarks were invisible, they didn't affect the images' quality and they were extractable despite the JPEG compression.
+We experimentally tested our embedding and extracting algorithms on color JPEG images with various and different characteristics; we obtained positive results as the watermarks were invisible, they didn't affect the images' quality and they were extractable despite the JPEG compression.
 In addition, the experimental results show an improvement in comparison to the previously obtained results and they also depict the validity of our proposed codec algorithms.

-It is worth noting that the proposed algorithms are robust against cropping or rotation attacks since the watermarks are in SiP form, meaning that they determine the embedding positions in specific image areas, and thus if a part is being cropped or the image is rotated, SiP's symmetry property may allow us to reconstruct the watermark.
+It is worth noting that the proposed algorithms are robust against cropping or rotation attacks since the watermarks are in SiP form, meaning that they determine the embedding positions in specific image areas.
+Thus, if a part is being cropped or the image is rotated, SiP's symmetry property may allow us to reconstruct the watermark.
 Furthermore, our codec algorithms can also be modified in the future to get robust against scaling attacks.
 That can be achieved by selecting multiple widths concerning the ellipsoidal annuli depending on the size of the input image.

-Finally, we should point out that the study of our quality function f remains an open problem; indeed, f could incorporate learning algorithms (Russell and Norvig, 2010) so that to be able to return the c{opt} accurately and in a very short computational time.
+Finally, we should point out that the study of our quality function f remains a problem for further investigation; indeed, f could incorporate learning algorithms [24] so that to be able to return the c{opt} accurately and in a very short computational time.